Major arteries and veins of the lower body.

 Common iliac arteries

 The common iliac arteries arise on the front of the body of the fourth lumbar vertebra to the left of the medial plane, and, diverging from each other, proceed downward and laterally on the spinal column.
-After a course of about 2 inches (5 cm), each vessel ends opposite the corresponding sacroiliac joint, at the level of the lumbosacral intervertebral disk, by dividing into external iliac and internal iliac arteries: the external iliac is the larger of the two branches and appears to be the continuation of the parent trunk; the internal iliac, which was the original continuation, passes backward and slightly downward into the true pelvis.
+After a course of about 2 inches (5 centimeters), each vessel ends opposite the corresponding sacroiliac joint, at the level of the lumbosacral intervertebral disk, by dividing into external iliac and internal iliac arteries: the external iliac is the larger of the two branches and appears to be the continuation of the parent trunk; the internal iliac, which was the original continuation, passes backward and slightly downward into the true pelvis.

 The common iliac arteries have no branches of any consequence except their terminal branches.